CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/RDMA-over-Converged-Ethernet-RoCE.md

 ```

 {{%notice note%}}
-{{<link url="Buffer-and-Queue-Management#link-pause" text="Link pause">}} is another way to provide lossless ethernet; however, PFC is the preferred method.
+{{<link url="Quality-of-Service#link-pause" text="Link pause">}} is another way to provide lossless ethernet; however, PFC is the preferred method.
 PFC allows more granular control by pausing the traffic flow for a given CoS group instead of the entire link.
 {{%/notice%}}

 ## Enable RDMA over Converged Ethernet lossy (with ECN)